luso-torres/luso-torres/README.md

 - **Tools Used**: Python (scikit-learn, pandas, matplotlib), JupyterLab, Docker.

 ### [Software Defined Radio Applications](https://github.com/luso-torres/GNU_Radio)
-- **Description**:The project aimed to implement most of the known techniques of analog and digital modulations in communications, such as AM, FM, and PM along with PCM.
+- **Description**: The project aimed to implement most of the known techniques of analog and digital modulations in communications, such as AM, FM, and PM along with PCM.
 - **Tools Used**: Python, GNU Radio